What are the differences between modern and retro road bicycles?

 Modern bike: front gears are 52t-36t (2 chainrings), rear cassette is 11t-25t (11 cogs).
 Retro bike: front gears are 52t-42t (2 chainrings), rear freewheel is 12t-19t (6 cogs) or 14t-24t (6 cogs).
 I have 2 different freewheels.

 The Cervelo features a fantastic spread of gear ratios, as well as a relatively close increments between the gears.
 You can sprint flat out or ride up a big climb without needing to change a part.
-WIN for Modern bikes.
-Return to index.
+Top of Page.

 Modern bike: mechanical STI levers using cables.
 Retro bike: mechanical friction shift levers using cables.